-A failure by Charter Holdings or any parent of CCO Holdings that is a subsidiary of Charter Holdings to satisfy certain of its respective debt payment obligations or a bankruptcy filing with respect to such parent with respect to indebtedness in an outstanding aggregate principal amount which exceeds \$200 million would give the lenders under the Charter Operating credit facilities the right to accelerate the payment obligations under these facilities.
+A failure by us to satisfy certain of our debt payment obligations or a bankruptcy filing with respect to indebtedness in an outstanding aggregate principal amount which exceeds \$200 million would give the lenders under the Charter Operating credit facilities the right to accelerate the payment obligations under these facilities.
 Any such acceleration would be a default under the indentures governing our notes.